microsoft/AMBROSIA/Samples/HelloWorld/HelloWorldExplained.md

 * Only the impulse calls which are logged (which happens prior to calling the method) are guaranteed to survive failure.
 For instance, if outside information, like user input, is collected by the program, but the program crashes prior to that input being logged, that information will be lost.
 * Impulse methods are not allowed to be called during recovery, since recovery must return the system to a replayably deterministic state.
 As a result, impulse methods are typically called by background threads, which can only be started after recovery is complete (see below).

-In this case, Client2 has an impulse method, called ReceiveKeyboardInput, which receives messages strings entered by the user, and sends them to server.
+In this case, Client2 has an impulse method, called ReceiveKeyboardInput, which receives message strings entered by the user, and sends them to server.
 As a result, Client2 has a non-empty interface IClient2:

 ```
     public interface IClient2